Building plugins

 Typed error codes

 $ERROR_CODES declares the errors your plugin throws.
-They merge into the client's $ERROR_CODES, so consumers can branch on a stable code.
+On a server plugin they merge into cms.$ERROR_CODES (the server instance) — not the client's — so server-side consumers can branch on a stable code.
 Throw with better-call's APIError:

 import { APIError } from 'better-call';